Alternate Names: Fe3O4, Black Iron Oxide, BIO, Magnetite Powder, Iron(II,III) Oxide

 The exceedingly fine particle size of iron oxides makes them very messy to work with, they stain the skin in a manner than only soap can remove even though they do not dissolve in water.

 High purity, low heavy metal content grades of black iron are available.
 All forms should have 90% or more Fe3O4.
 Black iron is also used as a colorant for a wide range of non-ceramic products.

 Most synthetic magnetites are made by some type of chemical precipitation (0.2-1 micron particle size).
 However a high temperature dry process can be used to convert synthetic hematite into synthetic magnetite (thus the greater cost).
 The resultant product of this process has a slightly larger particle size (2-10 micron).
 100% pure material would contain 72.3% Fe.

-Iron oxide has been added to a stoneware clay and samples fired at cone 6.
+Iron oxide has been added to a buff burning stoneware clay and samples fired at cone 6.
 They contain black iron oxide (10%, 5% and 2.5%).
 Even at 2.5% the raw pugged body is very black and messy to work with.
 Did they fire black?
 Or even dark grey?
 No. We have also tried 20% (mix of black and yellow iron) and the fired color is still dark red.
 Some form of manganese is needed to get an affordable black burning clay.

 How can there be so many colors?
 Because iron and oxygen can combine in many ways.
 In ceramics we know Fe2O3 as red iron and Fe3O4 as black iron (the latter being the more concentrated form).
 But would you believe there are 6 others (one is Fe13O19!).
 And four phases of Fe2O3.
 Plus more iron hydroxides (yellow iron is Fe(OH)3).